GMACS-project/GMACS_Assessment_code/README.md

    * the [GMACS](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS) folder contains:

-   i) the current version of GMACS [in development](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Dvpt_Version),
+   1. the current version of GMACS [in development](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Dvpt_Version),

-   ii) the most recent and ["validated"](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Latest_Version) version of GMACS,
+   2. the most recent and ["validated"](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Latest_Version) version of GMACS,

-   iii) a *SAFE_stock* .Rmd file for each stock that can be used to produce comparison between different version of your assessment.
+   3. a *SAFE_stock* .Rmd file for each stock that can be used to produce comparison between different version of your assessment.
 It uses the
    [gmr](https://github.com/szuwalski/gmr) package that you will need to make plots and some modified functions called from the
    [Modif_functions](https://github.com/GMACS-project/GMACS_Assessment_code/blob/main/GMACS/Modif_functions.R) R script.